mr-superonion/z08-galaxySimulator/README.md

-# Galaxy Simulatior using Point Source
+# Galaxy Simulator using Point Source